MaxChengMingXuan/OpenFidea/Vintern LogBook Temp.md

 ## Day 1
-I went to the manufacturing department because there is a report from the user telling that the desktop having some problems.
-We have to wear the safety shoe once we enter the operation area of ViTrox.
-We diagnosis the pc that having problem and we found may be the HDD problems.
+I went to the manufacturing department because there was a report from a user that there were some problems with a desktop computer.
+We diagnosed the computers that were having problems and found out that there might be a problem with the hard disk.